fiftydinar/gidro-os/README.md

 - Integrate all post-setup into image as much as possible
 - Maintain current fork of OpenWeather from unmerged changes, as it looks like it is abandoned (separate extension reborn project is needed)
 - Migrate "Quick Close in Overview" extension from my copr to official rpm when it gets released
-- Update System76-Power to latest version

-Issues to fix:
 - Find solution for lack of popular used fonts, mostly from Microsoft & Apple (BetterFonts causes font hinting issues, so other solution is needed)